Updated - February 16, 2025 - Copyright - Ralph Gibson - 2014

 Lathe Projects

-Here are some DIY projects for a Central Machinery Wood Lathe.
-The lathe works
+Here are some DIY projects for a Wood Lathe, and some turning

-motor to smoothly ramp from 0 to the speed set by a single turn potentiometer,
+Arduino based, the speed is set by a single turn potentiometer,

 Please click on an image below for a larger view, or to watch a short video.